Steveorevo/node-red-contrib-actionflows/README.md

 ### Benchmarks

 Benchmarks in the `action` node allow you to see how long all `action in` flow sequences take to execute.
-Use the checkbox labeled "Debug action cycle execution time?" to see debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.
+Use the checkbox labelled "Debug action cycle execution time?" to see debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.